 Step 3: Restructure for Extraction (Answer-First)

 This is the core rewrite, and it is mostly about where you put the answer.
 Generative engines lift self-contained statements.
 If your answer is buried in the fourth paragraph after setup and throat-clearing, the model has nothing clean to quote.
+Placement is measurable: a Kevin Indig analysis of 1.2 million AI answers, published February 2026, found 44.2% of its 18,012 verified citations pointed to the first 30% of the content.

-Put the answer in the first sentence
+Put the Answer in the First Sentence

 Answer-first means the first sentence under a heading directly answers the question in the heading, then you elaborate.
 Compare: